Is Flight Insurance Worth It?

 The Other Airport

-It’s late, the weather is bad, and the airport you’re supposed to arrive at is closed up tight.
+It’s late, the weather is bad, and the airport you’re supposed to arrive at is now shut down.
+No more flights allowed to land.

 Instead of landing where you were supposed to land, you’re being told you have to land at a different airport, hundreds of miles away from your intended location.